BigRedDoge/CubeSolver/README.md

 #### To run the program: node solver.js

+Before running: You have to update pythonPath (path to python) and scriptPath (path to CubeSolver folder) in solver.js

 Dependencies:
   * python-shell — npm install python-shell
   * cv2 — pip install opencv-python